infrabel/gnap-map/README.md

 Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services:

 - `setLayerConfig` is set **at config time**, on the `layerConfigProvider`.
-- `setLayerConfigDynamic` is set **at run time**, on the service.
+- `setLayerConfigDynamic` is set **at run time**, on the `layerConfig` service.
     - **Attention**: The dynamic layer configuration cannot be injected the `mapManager` service, since this would cause a circular reference.

 There is no difference between the two: both functions take one argument, which is an object, where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
-All layer properties are discussed [in the wiki](wiki/layer-properties).
-(TODO)
+All layer properties are discussed [in the wiki](https://github.com/infrabel/gnap-map/wiki/Layer-properties).
 Static and dynamic layers and properties are merged; so even for one layer, you can specify some static properties, and some dynamic ones (most commonly the style functions).
 In case a property is specified in both, the dynamic property takes precedence.

 #### Using the layers service